-Please refer to the Behaviour and Anti-bullying Policy for the procedures in dealing with any potential bullying incidents via any online communication, such as mobile phones, e-mail or blogs.
+Please refer to the Behaviour and Anti-bullying Policy for the procedures in dealing with any potential bullying incidents via any online communication, such as mobile phones or e-mail.
 The GDPR policy is displayed on the school website.

-15. Monitoring and review
+15. Monitoring and Review

-- The E-Safety Lead and Network Manager will monitor the use of online technologies by students and staff, on a regular basis. - Staff should monitor the use of the internet during the school day. - The Governing Body will be responsible for monitoring the effectiveness of this policy and reviewing it annually.
+- The E-safety Lead and Network Manager will monitor the use of online technologies by students and staff, on a regular basis. - Staff should monitor the use of the internet during the school day. - The Local Governing Body will be responsible for monitoring the effectiveness of this policy and reviewing it annually.
 Any changes will be made in line with legislation.